putnikproj/el-animate/README.md

   animation: {
     /**
      * When you add animations with css, you can do this either with `transition` or with `animation` property
-     * You should choose one of this for correct animation end detecting.
+     * You should choose one of this for correct animation end detecting if you have problems.
-     * *If you have problems with detecting animation end, see `animation.end`*
+     * By default ElAnimate adds both `transitionend` and `animationend` handlers
+     * As a last resort, you can set `animation.name`
-     * @default 'transition'
+     * @default 'both'
      */
-    type: 'transition' | 'animation';
+    type: 'transition' | 'animation' | 'both';
     /**
      * if you have several animation, you can additionally set `animation.name` field in config
-     * Then el-animate can properly detect animation end with this animation name.
+     * Then ElAnimate can properly detect animation end with this animation name.
      * You should type the same string as in @keyframes */
     name: string | undefined;